Upper School Curriculum Guide

 ADVANCED TOPICS IN LATIN LANGUAGE AND LITERATURE

 This course is designed for students who have successfully completed Honors Latin 5 and who wish to continue their study of Classics at RCDS.
 Primarily consisting of in-depth readings of various Roman authors and texts chosen by students in consultation with the teacher, this course includes elements of Latin prose composition, exploration of classical scholarship, and historical and cultural contextualization of Latin literature.
-Possible topics for exploration include Roman oratory, Roman literacy, the intersections between politics and art, and Greek influences on Roman culture and literature.
+Past topics of student exploration include Roman oratory, Roman literacy, the intersections between politics and art, and Greek influences on Roman culture and literature.
 The final month of the course will be devoted to individual capstone projects.
 (1 unit; Grade 12, by permission)

 ANCIENT GREEK